 The Construction Zone and CD Project

 The sessions begin with a meet-and-greet dinner for all writers.
-Out-of-towners stay at the Holiday Music Motel, located by the Steel Bridge in downtown Sturgeon Bay.
-All 18 rooms are booked for the event; accommodations are free of charge for invited guests.
-Songwriting teams are formed through a spin-the-bottle.
+Out-of-towners are housed at the Holiday Music Motel, located kitty-corner from the Steel Bridge in downtown Sturgeon Bay.
+All 18 rooms are blocked out for songwriters during the event; accommodations are free of charge.
+Writing groups of three are arranged by a nightly game of spin-the-bottle.
 Songs, after being declared finished, are recorded in various onsite studios.
-Writers are strongly encouraged (though not strictly required) to derive inspiration from the steel bridge.
+Writers are strongly encouraged (though not strictly required) to derive inspiration from the Steel Bridge.

 The Bridge-with-a-capital-B has long been a potent metaphor in popular song.
-The Steel Bridge is a great symbol of strength and of joining together, the melding of diverse cultures, divergent views, the old and the new, the words and the music, the tangible and the intangible… The word “bridge” doesn’t need to be used in expressing thoughts and emotions inspired by the presence of the steel span.
+The Steel Bridge is a great symbol of strength and of joining together, the melding of diverse cultures, divergent views, the old and the new, the words and the music, the tangible and the intangible… The word “bridge” doesn’t need to be used in expressing thoughts and emotions inspired by the presence of a steel span.
 The connection need not be conscious.
 It just happens.

 Writing takes place in motel rooms, coffee shops around town, by the waterside, any place writers want to go for focus, stimulation, or solitude.
-There are two recording studios operating 24/7 with full-time engineers for documenting the songs.
-Every night at dusk, there are round robins for all attendees, where writers play for each other the songs they've written.
+Recording studios are manned almost 24/7 by professional engineers.
+Every night at dusk, attendees listen to mixes of the songs that were written and recorded the previous day.

 Steel Bridge Songfest